top of page

 • 2 min read

-During the interview with Lucie Porges' daughters: Claudia and Vivette, I discovered the tale of a special recipe book that Lucie had made for Pauline.
+During the interview with Lucie Porges' daughters: Claudia and Vivette, I discovered the story of a special recipe book that Lucie had made for Pauline.
 After collaborating with Pauline for 15 years, finding new gift ideas had become difficult.
 One day, Lucie spotted a beautiful cork-covered blank notebook in a bookstore.
-Aware of Pauline's love for cooking, she had an idea to collect recipes from Pauline's acquaintances.
+Aware of Pauline's love for cooking, she had an idea to collect recipes from Pauline's friends.

 I hope one day I will find the original book that Lucie made for Pauline.
 The research continues.